CiscoTestAutomation/genietrafficgen/docs/ixianative.rst

 This subsection packages all the steps associated with "profiling" traffic streams configured on Ixia.

-It creates a custom traffic statistics "view" to create a snapshot/profile of all configured traffic streams and then saves this profile as the "golden" profile for the current job/run.
-This profile is then used as a reference and compared against traffic profiles created after execution of triggers that are executed within ``Genie`` harness.
+It creates a snapshot/profile of all configured traffic streams and then copies this profile to the runtime logs as the "golden_traffic_profile" for the current job/run.

+It also saves this snapshot/profile as the "golden" traffic profile for the current ``Genie`` run.
+This snapshot profile will then be used to compare traffic profiles generated after trigger execution to ensure that the trigger did not impact configured traffic streams.
+For more details on this please refer to the
+processor: compare_traffic_profile section.

+This profile can also be saved and reused as a reference for comparison of subsequent runs of ``profile_traffic`` subsection.

+The user can pass in a ``golden`` traffic profile via the ``tgn-golden-profile`` argument to enable comparison of the current profile against the previously established/verified/golden traffic profile snapshot.

-It performs the following steps in order:
+This subsection performs the following:

     1. Connect to Ixia
-    2. Create custom traffic items view named "Genie"
-    3. Create a snapshot profile of traffic streams configured on Ixia
+    2. Create a snapshot profile of traffic streams configured on Ixia
-    4. Save snapshot profile to Genie job logs
+    3. Copy the snapshot profile as "golden_traffic_profile" to Genie runtime logs
-    5. Compare to any previously saved "golden" traffic profile and verify.

-While creating the custom traffic items view, ``Genie`` will attempt to check if the view is ready `tgn-view-create-iteration` times, while waiting for `tgn-view-create-interval` seconds between each iteration.
+    4. [Optional] If the user provided a ``tgn-golden-profile``:
+        a.
+Verify that the difference for Loss % between the current traffic profile and golden traffic profile is less than user provided threshold of ``tgn-profile-traffic-loss-tolerance``
+        b.
+Verify that the difference for Tx Frames Rate between the current traffic profile and golden traffic profile is less than user provided threshold of ``tgn-profile-rate-loss-tolerance``
+        c.
+Verify that the difference for Rx Frames Rate between the current traffic profile and golden traffic profile is less than user provided threshold of ``tgn-profile-rate-loss-tolerance``

-To enable/disable execution of this subsection, simply add/remove 'profile_traffic' from the execution order of the 'setup' in the `subsection_datafile` YAML.
+To enable/disable execution of this subsection, simply add or remove the 'profile_traffic' subsection from the execution order of the 'setup' in the `subsection_datafile` YAML.

-While comparing the current traffic profile to a previously verified "golden" traffic profile, ``Genie`` will check the following:
-    * Maximum acceptable difference between 2 traffic profiles loss% is `tgn-profile-traffic-loss-tolerance`
-    * Maximum acceptable difference between 2 traffic profiles frames rate is `tgn-profile-frames-loss-tolerance`
-    * Maximum acceptable difference between 2 traffic profiles Tx/Rx rate is `tgn-profile-rate-loss-tolerance`

 common_cleanup: stop_traffic